giachello/mlgw/README.md

       room: 1
 ```

-Put any NL devices at the end of the list.
+Put any Network Link devices at the end of the list.
 They typically start at MLN 20.
-If you don't the ML<>MLN will mess up and the system will not work as intended.
+If you don't, the Direct Master Link Connection feature will get confused and the system will not work as intended.

 ## Special Undocumented Feature: Direct Master Link Connection